kletobias/p2022/_projects/deep-dive-tabular-data-pt-6.md

 #### Run TabularPandas Function
-Since none of the boolean columns, that indicate whether there was or wasn't a missing value in a row of a column are present in the final training dataset, we drop these columns from the created tabular object below.
+Since none of the boolean columns that indicate whether there was or wasn't a missing value in a row of a column are present in the final training dataset, we drop these columns from the created tabular object below.
 Doing this now, helps us in making the training and test data compatible, if the test data has missing